florianduport/endurance/README.md

 - **Express.js**: Fast, unopinionated, minimalist web framework for Node.js.
 - **Modular Structure**: Each module is independent, promoting separation of concerns and better maintainability.
 - **Modules marketplace**: Uses npm packages starting with "EDRM-" to quickly add features to your API.
-- **Lib assets**: Include everything your need to start creating a robust API : events management, CRON, swagger, webhooks etc.
+- **Lib assets**: Include everything your need to start creating a robust API : events management, CRON, swagger, API versioning, webhooks etc.

 ## Getting Started